*Note-this isn’t entirely depressing. I feel like I need a trigger warning any more. This post gets funnier, I promise.

 I think we need to do this service for each other.
 Not just lip service but ACTUALLY check in on each other.
 If you notice someone is quiet and you are having a good week, reach out.
-Because we are being inundated with a lot of hefty information right now and it doesn’t look to be over anytime soon.
-So let’s do this together, shall we?
+Because we are being inundated with a lot of hefty information right now, and it doesn’t look to be over anytime soon.

-I am trying to write every day now but it’s getting harder and harder for me.
-I get creative boosts here and there and write for an hour at a time but can’t publish anything because they are half-written.
-I feel very much like an artist with a deadline who does all the different pieces but nothing that could be sold, nothing of any meaning or substance.
+I’m trying to write every day now, but it’s getting harder and harder.
+I get creative boosts here and there and write for an hour at a time, but I can’t publish anything because they are half-written.
+I feel very much like an artist with a deadline who does all the different pieces, but nothing that could be sold, nothing of any meaning or substance.

 I blame the medications I am on for my migraines.
-I have only been on them for two-plus weeks now and I guess they say that it takes a good four to six weeks (up to three months) to become fully effective but the side effects are in FULL effect.
+I’ve only been on them for two weeks now and I guess they say that it takes a good four to six weeks (up to three months) to become fully effective but the side effects are in full effect.

 Well of course, they are.

 Side effects being sleepy, dry mouth, foggy brain, weight loss (that’s the only good one).
-I am still getting weekly headaches but I am very slowly seeing improvement.
+I’m still getting weekly headaches, but I am very slowly seeing improvement.

-I’m not only relying on medications to help my migraine situation but also changing my diet because I do think some foods also trigger my migraines.
+I’m not only relying on medications to help my migraine situation, so I am also changing my diet because I think some foods also trigger my migraines.
 Only I don’t have a pulse on exactly what in my diet is triggering them.
 I have been eating cleaner, trying to avoid soy, overly processed foods, etc. Let’s just say it’s been educational.